Learning Noise-Robust Joint Representation for Multimodal Emotion Recognition under Incomplete Data Scenarios: Experiments and Results

+On the CMU-MOSEI dataset, we employ the feature extraction method from the work of Liang et al. \citep{liang2021} Audio features are 74 dimensions extracted using \textit{COVAREP} \citep{degottex2014covarep}, while visual embeddings are 35 dimensions derived from the pool5 layer of an ImageNet \citep{deng2009imagenet}-trained \textit{ResNet-152} \citep{he2016deep} model for each video frame, which underwent preprocessing steps including resizing, center cropping, and normalizing.
+Facial expression features are obtained using the \textit{OpenFace} \citep{eyben2010opensmile} tool.
+Lexical features are represented using 300-dimensional \textit{GloVe} word vectors \citep{pennington2014glove}.
+We adjust the balance factors $\lambda_s$ to 1, 10, and 1 for scaling the losses accordingly.

-We follow \cite{zhao2021missing, zuo2023exploiting} to extract the original embeddings $e^a$, $e^v$ and $e^l$.The hidden size of the LSTM structure is set to 128.
-The TextCNN contains 3 convolution blocks with kernel sizes of {3, 4, 5} and the output size of 128.
+The hidden size of the LSTM structure is set to 128.
+The TextCNN contains 3 convolution blocks with kernel sizes of {3, 4, 5} and an output size of 128.
 The output size of the Invariance Encoder is also set to 128.
-The VAE Module includes a Transformer Encoder of 5 layers as the encoder while Linear layers with dimensions of \{64, 128, 384\} as the decoder.
+The VAE Module includes a Transformer Encoder of 5 layers, 768 dimensions, and 16 heads as the encoder while Linear layers with dimensions of \{128, 256, 384\} as the decoder.
 The classifier contains three linear layers of size \{384, 128, 4\}.
-The smoothness coefficient parameters $\beta_{start}$ and $\beta_{end}$ are set to {0.01 and 0.5} respectively.
-The adding schedule $\beta_{schedule}$ is set to ``scaled linear''.
-For Impulse noise, we set the appear frequency $p$ equals to 0.3.
-Other parameters are the same as before.
+For the noise intensity, we conduct experiments on $\mathrm{{SNR}_{dB}}$ of [-10\textit{dB}, -20\textit{dB}, -30\textit{dB}, -40\textit{dB}].
+For impulse noise, the appearance frequency $p$ is set at 0.3, with other parameters remaining unchanged.
+All experiments are run on an NVIDIA A100 80GB GPU.

-We utilize the AdamW \cite{adamw} as the optimizer, and use the Lambda LR \cite{wu2020deep} to dynamically update the learning rate.
-The initial learning rate is 0.0002.
-The batch size is set to 128 and the dropout rate is 0.1.
-We run our experiments with 10-fold cross-validation, where each fold contains 80 epochs, and report the result on the test set.
+We utilize the AdamW \citep{adamw} as the optimizer and use the Lambda LR \citep{wu2020deep} to dynamically update the learning rate.
+The initial learning rate is 0.0001.
+The batch size is 128 and the dropout rate is 0.5.
+We run experiments with 10-fold cross-validation, where each fold contains 60 epochs, and report the result on the test set.
 Each result is run three times and averaged to reduce the effect of random initialization of parameters.
+We employ the same evaluation metrics as those used in previous works \citep{zhao2021}, \citep{zuo2023}, \textit{Weighted Accuracy} (WA) \citep{WA} and \textit{Unweighted Accuracy} (UA) \citep{UA}, to assess various systems.